Getting a Low Interest Rate

 What is a Rate Lock?

 When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
 This means your interest rate cannot rise during the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans usually costing more.
-A lender can agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
+A lender can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

 Do you have a question regarding a mortgage program?